troperville

 • Goose Gladwell, a Willy Wonka parody, from the episode "Fat Man and Little Boy".
 Goose is a former Green Beret who fought in Vietnam and claims that his experiences from those days are what made him crazy.

-• Hank Scorpio, fast talking, casual but caring Diabolical Mastermind.
+• Hank Scorpio, a fast-talking, casual, but caring Diabolical Mastermind.

-• King Bumi of Omashu from Avatar The Last Airbender, a man who takes great pride in being called a 'mad genius'.
+• King Bumi of Omashu from Avatar: The Last Airbender, a man who takes great pride in being called a 'mad genius'.
+He always preaches the importance of "opening your mind to the possibilities" and demonstrates this to Aang through three trials that were only passable through his brand of outside-the-box thinking.

-• Professor Farnsworth in Futurama.
-His cloned son berates him as a total crackpot, only to later discover that the Professor's theories and inventions all work because he thinks completely outside the box.
+• Professor Farnsworth's cloned son berates him as a total crackpot, only to later discover that the Professor's theories and inventions all work because he thinks outside the box.
+In his case, a fair amount of his behavior is chalked up to senility, though by no means all.

 • Deconstructed in Gravity Falls with Quentin Trembley.
 Despite being an efficient President of the United States, his insanity got him kicked out of office.
-He's considered so embarrassing that there's a Government Conspiracy in place to prevent people from knowing he ever existed.
+He's so embarrassing that there's a Government Conspiracy in place to prevent people from knowing he ever existed.
+However, he managed to successfully preserve himself in peanut brittle for at least 150 years.

 Real Life